 The Music Performance program trains musicians for the commercial music and entertainment industry.
-Students learn how to interpret and perform many contemporary music styles such as rock, country, funk, R&B, jazz, Celtic and world music, and have a strong understanding of the theory, analysis and influences of contemporary music styles.
-Students also learn the business aspects of a self-managed career in the music industry.
+Students learn how to interpret and perform many contemporary music styles such as rock, country, funk, R&B, jazz, Celtic and world music.
+Students also gain a strong understanding of the theory, analysis and influences of contemporary music styles.
+In addition, students will learn the business aspects of a self-managed career in the music industry and/or may take general elective credits as required to articulate to other institutions.

 The Holland College School of Performing Arts (SoPA) is a partnership between Holland College and Confederation Centre of the Arts.